This 24-Minute Money Challenge is Perfect For People Stuck at Home

-But a free website called The Zebra will do the shopping for you — in just two minutes.
+But this free website will do the shopping for you — in just two minutes.

-In fact, The Zebra says it saves its users up to $670 a year.
+In fact, it saves its users up to $670 a year.
 If you find a policy you like, you can sign up online instantly.

 After you take two minutes to do this, take a look at some of your other monthly bills, like your cell phone (check out discount providers) and home insurance (compare rates).